What are we trying to do?

 - Acute pain

-- What happens to 'Urgent clinical doctor' requests in your fictional 'typical' GP practice?
+What happens to 'Urgent GP' requests in your fictional 'typical' GP practice?
 They are sent to a GP who contacts the patient within 48 hours.

-- Emergency clinical doctor: Health problems that require input from GPs where the patient could be harmed if the problem is not addressed on the same day.
-Examples:
+These are health problems that require input from GPs where the patient could be harmed if the problem is not addressed on the same day.
+Examples may include:

 - Asthma exacerbations